Urban Aurora no.2 (2025)

 "I'm a huge fan of the work that emerged from what became known as the Light & Space movement.
 Artists like James Turrell, Fred Eversley, Helen Pashgian, and Robert Irwin (to name a few) took unique paths toward exploring human perception, light, and materiality.
 Urban Aurora (no.2) is my own exploration of these themes." - JR

-The second of what I plan to be a series, my goal is to eventually move toward the scale of the works by Larry Bell
+This is the second of what I plan to be a series, my goal is to eventually move toward the scale of the works of Light & Space artist, Larry Bell

 Back to Top